 Dashboards have evolved a lot since their inception.
 From interfaces requiring you to be a wizard, to today’s simple, sleek designs, a lot has changed in the way users interact and make sense of the data in them.
 We covered 5 emerging dashboard design trends in the first part of this article.
-From metro layout-based… Read the rest of this entry »
+From metro layout-based… Read More »

 Today, we’re starting a new series on our blog, where we’ll be featuring cream-of-the-crop articles from across the Internet on a weekly basis to inspire, provoke, entertain, and inform you on the state of data, and more specifically data visualization.
 We hope you’ll find this series relevant, and useful.
 Do subscribe to our blog to get these delivered right to your inbox every week.

 The Column chart and the Stacked Column chart both display data using rectangular bars where the length of the bar is proportional to the data value.
 However, in the Column chart, data values are displayed side-by-side whereas in the Stacked chart, they are stacked one over the other.

 1. Metro/modular layout: Popularized by Windows 8, the metro/modular layout draws its inspiration from the International design style (or the Swiss style) of the 1950s.
 Max Huber, Emil Ruder, Josef Müller-Brockman and Armin Hofman were the pioneers of this design style.